-Telecommuters are a relatively large percentage of the workforce: 8.86% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Marseilles telecommute to their jobs.
+Overall, about 10.46% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Marseilles home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marseilles residents report their race to be White, followed by Asian.
-Important ancestries of people in Marseilles include German, Irish, English, Italian, and French.
+Important ancestries of people in Marseilles include German, Irish, Italian, English, and French.

 The most common language spoken in Marseilles is English.
 Other important languages spoken here include Italian and Chinese.